Recommended for you

 • The angle of attack, the abrasive (spheres) release position against the workpiece.

 • Forming (deforming or straightening workpieces, also known as peen forming).

-• Allows reducing the size and weight without compromising the mechanical resistance.
+• Allows to reduce the size and weight without compromising the mechanical resistance.

 • Improves the resistance to mechanical and thermal fatigues.

 • Eliminates the directional risk of machining or micro-cracks, inhibiting crack propagation.

 Shot peen machine applications

 • Automotive industry: springs, gears, torsion bars, rods, crankshafts, axles and suspension arms.